 A child under the age of 16 can only change their name if everyone with parental responsibility for them gives their consent.
-A person with parental responsibility can obtain a Deed Poll for such a child, but in order to put the change of name into effect, for instance by updating the child’s passport, written evidence of the consent of all people with parental responsibility would have to be sent to HM Passport Office.
+A person with parental responsibility can obtain a Deed Poll for such a child, but in order to put the change of name into effect - by updating the child’s passport, for instance - written evidence of the consent of all people with parental responsibility must be sent to HM Passport Office.
 Schools are also likely to insist upon seeing all letters of consent before they will change their records for a child who is under 16.

-If you apply for a Deed Poll for your child, we will not have to see any of your letters of consent from other people or bodies that have parental responsibility for your child – this is a matter for you.
+If you apply for a Deed Poll for your child, we will not have to see your letters of consent (from other people or bodies that have parental responsibility for your child) – this is a matter for you.
 Your child’s Deed Poll will not be an identity document.
 However, as you and your child will have to provide the Deed Poll as evidence of the change of name from time to time, and you will also have to provide the letters of consent, we would advise that you always keep them together.

 In general, a person can always apply to the Courts for a Declaration of Parentage, if they have a valid personal interest in the outcome.
-If granted, such a person would then have Parental Responsibility for the purpose of a change of name of the child concerned.
+If granted, such a person would then have Parental Responsibility to change the name of the child concerned.

 It is the responsibility of the adult who is making the application with us for a Deed Poll for a child to ensure that they have the consent of all people and/or bodies with Parental Responsibility before they make the application.

 In most circumstances it will be either one or both of the biological parents, who have parental responsibility.
 We have put together a flowchart (see below) to help you to assess whether the mother has sole parental responsibility, or joint parental responsibility with the father.
-Other people or bodies may have parental responsibility, if for instance there is a Court Order, or an adoption, as set out above.
+Other people or bodies may have parental responsibility (if there is a Court Order, or an adoption, as set out above).
 The flowchart below is very basic and has been set out as simply as possible.